seemk/FastHumanDetection/README.md

 * Kinect V2 over V1
 * Region planarity checks are disabled by default
 * A neural net is used for classification instead of SVM
+* Stratified sampling is used over random sampling for point cloud construction

 ### Building